Sight vs. Vision:

 Early Intervention Matters

 - Something that they will be using 80% of the time when in a classroom.
-It is then much easier to treat and manage any vision disorders, or deficits due to the higher amount of neuroplascticity in the brain.
+It is then much easier to treat and manage any vision disorders, or deficits due to the higher amount of neuroplasticity in the brain.

 If in doubt, Pratap will check it out!